 2001 “The occupational distribution of Chinese population and their living condition in early twentieth century Hong Kong.”
 In Academic Forum of the Institute of Modern History of the Chinese Social Sciences Academy for the Year of 2000 [in Chinese].
 Beijing: Social Science Literature Publishing House.

 Cited by 6 other publications

 ARSLAN, Devrim Ulaş

-This list is based on CrossRef data as of 22 november 2020.
+This list is based on CrossRef data as of 1 december 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.